yezero/sandstorm/docs/developing/email-from-apps.md

   `launcher.sh`.

-- Now when your app receives email at its publicId email address (e.g. JBuaKxjkwiJq7oksS@alpha.sandstorm.io), Sandstorm will pass the email to sandstorm-http-bridge, which will save it in `/var/mail` as a Maildir.
+- Now when your app receives email at its publicId email address (e.g. JBuaKxjkwiJq7oksS@alpha.sandstorm.io), Thurly will pass the email to sandstorm-http-bridge, which will save it in `/var/mail` as a Maildir.

 - Your app can process the Maildir using whatever tools are convenient for your app.
 This could take